yunnysunny/grunt-pages/README.md

 Type: `function || object`

 You can configure how [marked](https://github.com/chjj/marked) parses your markdown by overriding options here.
 Check out the [marked options](https://github.com/chjj/marked#options-1) to see what you can alter.
 When `options.markedOptions` is implemented as a function, it receives `marked` as an argument so you can instantiate `marked.Renderer` and override particular properties.

+*Note: all marked renderer methods are extened to have access to the current `post` as an extra argument.*

 #### rss
 Type: `object`